SAP-archive/teched2020-DEV263/exercises/ex4_java/README.md

 # Exercise 4 - Check and upgrade Java/Spring security libraries

-> **Note** This is NOT relevant for applications that make use of Java Web Security provided by SAP Java Buildpack (as described [here](https://github.com/SAP/cloud-security-xsuaa-integration#token-validation-for-java-web-applications-using-sap-java-buildpack)).
+>  :warning: This is NOT relevant for applications that make use of Java Web Security provided by SAP Java Buildpack (as described [here](https://github.com/SAP/cloud-security-xsuaa-integration#token-validation-for-java-web-applications-using-sap-java-buildpack)).

 ## Exercise 4.1 Upgrade versions
 When you are using one of the following client libraries: